naumanbashir/phpxplore/README.md

-## PHP Panda
+## PHPXplore

-PHP Panda is a custom web application framework:
+PHPXplore is a custom web application framework: